-Title: A Court of Wings and Ruin (ACOTAR #3)
+Title: A Court of Frost and Starlight (ACOTAR #3.1)

 Author: Sarah J. Maas

 Feyre, Rhys, and their close-knit circle of friends are still busy rebuilding the Night Court and the vastly-changed world beyond.
 But Winter Solstice is finally near, and with it, a hard-earned reprieve.
 Yet even the festive atmosphere can’t keep the shadows of the past from looming.
 As Feyre navigates her first Winter Solstice as High Lady, she finds that those dearest to her have more wounds than she anticipated–scars that will have a far-reaching impact on the future of their Court.

 Jude was seven when her parents were murdered and she and her two sisters were stolen away to live in the treacherous High Court of Faerie.
 Ten years later, Jude wants nothing more than to belong there, despite her mortality.
 But many of the fey despise humans.
 Especially Prince Cardan, the youngest and wickedest son of the High King.

 To win a place at the Court, she must defy him–and face the consequences.

 As Jude becomes more deeply embroiled in palace intrigues and deceptions, she discovers her own capacity for trickery and bloodshed.
 But as betrayal threatens to drown the Courts of Faerie in violence, Jude will need to risk her life in a dangerous alliance to save her sisters, and Faerie itself.
 Read More »

 Secret Identities.
 Extraordinary Powers.
 She wants vengeance.
 He wants justice.